flyingfishfuse/solar_empire/solar_empire/docs/readme.txt

 Welcome to the Solar Empire Source Code
 Last updated: April 25th 2004 by Moriarty

+now being translated to python by flyingfishfuse this is the readme for the old php Version there is going to be a whole lot of stuff getting moved around and reshuffleified and baked and minced and all those  fun words

 Release Version 1.3

 Solar Empire is pretty hard to get installed and working.
 This is partly to discourage people from setting up their server if they have no idea what they're